dbsnapper/dbsnapper/docs/index.md

 - **Maintaining Data Utility Post-Sanitization**: Despite the removal of sensitive data, the utility and integrity of the dataset are preserved, making it suitable for development, testing, and analysis without compromising privacy.

-## Share - Securely distribute snapshots via DBSnapper Cloud
+### Share - Securely distribute snapshots via DBSnapper Cloud

 The sharing aspect of DBSnapper is made possible through the DBSnapper Cloud, a critical feature for secure storage and distribution of database snapshots.
 It's designed for seamless collaboration within your team or for integration with automated processes.

+- **SSO-Aware Team Sharing**: DBSnapper Cloud supports Single Sign-On (SSO), and is SSO-Group aware, allowing you to easily share snapshots with your team members, using the groups you've already set up in your SSO provider.

 - **Flexibility of Storage Choices**: With DBSnapper, you have the flexibility to 'Bring Your Own Cloud Storage Provider'.
 This means you can choose the cloud storage that best aligns with your company’s policies and data management strategies, ensuring that your data remains within your approved PaaS vendor.